| ||Structural verification of payloads and system hardware for human rated vehicles|

-- Pressure, related to pressurized systems and to pressurization-depressurization of the STS cargo bay and of the ISS elements
+- Pressure, related to pressurized systems and to pressurization-depressurization of the launch vehicle and of the ISS elements

 However, the most common design driver loads are the low frequency transients (including the steady state acceleration), the acoustics and the random loads.
-All three types of loads must be combined to accomplish the design and subsequent verification of the payload.
-The high frequency acoustics and random loads are generally well defined and do not depend much on the payload carrier and launcher configuration.
-Therefore, they remain the same during the whole verification process.
-However, the low frequency transients are very much dependant on the carrier and launcher configuration and, as such, will change during the verification process.
+All three types of loads must be combined to accomplish the design and subsequent verification of the hardware.

-Once the structural design is accomplished all efforts are focussed on the payload verification.
+Once the structural design is accomplished all efforts are focussed on the hardware verification.

-The structural verification of STS and ISS payloads is performed by a combination of analyses and tests to demonstrate positive margins of safety of all safety critical structural elements.
+The structural verification of ISS payloads and system hardware is performed by a combination of analyses and tests to demonstrate positive margins of safety of all safety critical structural elements.
 In most cases, the tests are performed to validate the initial mathematical models used in the analytical verification.
 This means that, for most cases, the structural verification is accomplished only by the results of the analyses performed using validated models.
-This is particularly true for metallic structures, whilst for composite structures additional tests, besides the ones required to validate the payload models, are needed.
+This is particularly true for metallic structures, whilst for other materials, such as composite structures or glass structures, additional tests, besides the ones required to validate the payload models, are needed.

-One or more detailed mathematical finite element models of the payload are built and used to support the payload design and the analytical verification.
-Normally, only one model is built, although if the payload has different configurations for different mission phases (e.g., launch, landing, on-orbit operations), more than one model must be built and validated.
+One or more detailed mathematical finite element models of the payload are built and used to support the hardware design and the analytical verification.
+Normally, only one model is built, although if the hardware has different configurations for different mission phases (e.g., launch, landing, on-orbit operations), more than one model must be built and validated.
 The models must be checked for mathematical correctness and, at the final phase of the verification process, they are validated by dynamic (either resonance search of modal survey) and/or static tests of either flight or flight representative hardware.
-Typical analyses run using the payload models are the following:
+Typical analyses run using the finite element models are the following: